zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 * Create an OML user
 * Access OML Notebooks
 * Create a Zeppelin Notebook
+* Familiarize with the Zeppelin Notebook toolbar
+* Familiarize with the Zeppelin Notebook interpreter bindings
+* Familiarize with the Zeppelin Notebook interpreters
 * Connect to the Python Interpreter
 * Verify Connection to the Autonomous Database
+* View help files

 ### Prerequisites

 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

 ## **STEP 1**: Create an OML User

 An administrator creates a new user account and user credentials for Oracle Machine Learning in the User Management interface.
 **Note:** You must have the administrator role to access the Oracle Machine Learning User Management interface.
 To create a user account:

-1. Sign in to your OCI account, click the hamgurger on the left to open the left navigation pane, and click **Autonomous Data Warehouse.**
+1. Sign in to your OCI account, click the hamburger on the left to open the left navigation pane, and click **Autonomous Data Warehouse.**
     ![Autonomous Data Warehouse option](images/adw.png "Autonomous Data Warehouse")

 2. Click on an Autonomous Database instance.